-There’s nothing more American than apple pie, so it’s fitting that the tasty dessert has played a role in my Army life.
+There’s nothing more American than apple pie, so it’s only fitting that the tasty dessert has played such a big role in my Army life.

 A few years later, I moved to Belgium, and we had three apple trees in our backyard.
 When September came, I had so many apples.
 Of course, I knew just what to do with them.
-Although I didn’t have the HASFR assembly line like we had at Fort Riley, I turned my kitchen into an apple pie factory.
-I baked pies for my Belgian neighbors, and I froze about a dozen pies for holidays and other events.
-You never know when you need a pie.
+Although I didn’t have the HASFR assembly line as we had at Fort Riley, I turned my kitchen into an apple pie factory.
+I baked pies for my Belgian neighbors and froze about a dozen pies for holidays and other events.
+You never know when you’ll need one.

 Now, I’m in Texas.
 It’s not quite apple season here.
-Heck it was 106 degrees Saturday.
-I don’t see any sign of fall…but that isn’t going to stop me from baking an apple pie.
-I wanted you all to have this recipe in time for your apple crop.
+Heck, it was 106 degrees on Saturday!
+I don’t see any sign of fall…but that isn’t going to stop me from baking an apple pie and I wanted to make sure you have this recipe in time for apple picking season.

-And if you want to make your pie extra special, top it with Cinnamon Vanilla Bean Gelato and Fleur de Sel Caramel Sauce.
+If you want to make your pie extra special, top it with Cinnamon Vanilla Bean Gelato and Fleur de sel caramel sauce.
 Bon appétit!

 Apple Crumble Pie